3D printing: Material extrusion

+Powder bed fusion

-Powder Bed Fusion techniques, or PBF, include several processes such as DMLS, SLS, SLM, MJF and EBM.
-Powder Bed Fusion processes can be used with an array of materials and their flexibility allows for geometrically complex structures, making it a go to choice for many 3D printing projects.
-These techniques include selective laser sintering, with both metals and polymers, and direct metal laser sintering.
+Powder bed fusion techniques, or PBF, include several processes such as DMLS, SLS, SLM, MJF and EBM.
+Powder bed fusion processes can be used with an array of materials and their flexibility allows for geometrically complex structures, making it a good choice for many 3D printing projects.
+These techniques include selective laser sintering, with both metals and polymers and direct metal laser sintering.
 Selective laser melting does not use sintering for the fusion of powder granules but will completely melt the powder using a high-energy laser to create fully dense materials in a layer-wise method that has mechanical properties similar to those of conventional manufactured metals.
 Electron beam melting is a similar type of additive manufacturing technology for metal parts (e.g. titanium alloys).
 EBM manufactures parts by melting metal powder layer by layer with an electron beam in a high vacuum.
-Another method consists of an inkjet 3D printing system, which creates the model one layer at a time by spreading a layer of powder (plaster, or resins) and printing a binder in the cross-section of the part using an inkjet-like process.
+Another method consists of an inkjet 3D printing system, which creates the model one layer at a time by spreading a layer of powder (plaster or resins) and printing a binder in the cross-section of the part using an inkjet-like process.
 With laminated object manufacturing, thin layers are cut to shape and joined.
 In addition to the previously mentioned methods, HP has developed the Multi Jet Fusion (MJF) which is a powder base technique, though no lasers are involved.
 An inkjet array applies fusing and detailing agents which are then combined by heating to create a solid layer.

-Other methods cure liquid materials using different sophisticated technologies, such as stereolithography.
-Photopolymerization is primarily used in stereolithography to produce a solid part from a liquid.
-Inkjet printer systems like the Objet PolyJet system spray photopolymer materials onto a build tray in ultra-thin layers (between 16 and 30 μm) until the part is completed.
-Each photopolymer layer is cured with UV light after it is jetted, producing fully cured models that can be handled and used immediately, without post-curing.
-Ultra-small features can be made with the 3D micro-fabrication technique used in multiphoton photopolymerisation.
-Due to the nonlinear nature of photo excitation, the gel is cured to a solid only in the places where the laser was focused while the remaining gel is then washed away.
-Feature sizes of under 100 nm are easily produced, as well as complex structures with moving and interlocked parts.
-Yet another approach uses a synthetic resin that is solidified using LEDs.
+Binder jetting

+The binder jetting 3D printing technique involves the deposition of a binding adhesive agent onto layers of material, usually powdered, and then this "green" state part may be cured and even sintered.
+The materials can be ceramic-based, metal or plastic.
+This method is also known as inkjet 3D printing.
+To produce a part, the printer builds the model using a head that moves over the platform base to spread or deposit alternating layers of powder (plaster and resins) and binder.
+Most modern binder jet printers also cure each layer of binder.
+These steps are repeated until all layers have been printed.
+This green part is usually cured in an oven to off-gas most of the binder before being sintered in a kiln with a specific time-temperature curve for the given material(s).

+This technology allows the printing of full-color prototypes, overhangs, and elastomer parts.
+The strength of bonded powder prints can be enhanced by impregnating in the spaces between the necked or sintered matrix of powder with other compatible materials depending on the powder material, like wax, thermoset polymer, or even bronze.